-The optimisation problem is non-linear, and the model employs a grid search algorithm which searches for the lowest total region cost subject to various constraints including revenue recovery for the efficient new entrant.63 Each iteration is solved and informs the reliability settings for the next iteration.
+The optimisation problem is non-linear, and the model employs a grid search algorithm which searches for the lowest total region cost subject to various constraints including revenue recovery for the efficient new entrant.
+Each iteration is solved and informs the reliability settings for the next iteration.
 The model generally locates the minimum point after 100 iterations and produces a single MPC and CPT combination that represents the lowest total region cost.
-Closer inspection of the results revealed the presence of clusters of iterations or solves where the total region costs are very close to the optimal solution and the new entrant is also revenue sufficient - the difference is generally within a 5% tolerance.64 It is possible there are other combinations the model has not explored, however, what is presented here is expected to be representative.65
+Closer inspection of the results revealed the presence of clusters of iterations or solves where the total region costs are very close to the optimal solution and the new entrant is also revenue sufficient - the difference is generally within a 5% tolerance.
+It is possible there are other combinations the model has not explored, however, what is presented here is expected to be representative.

-Extracting all these solutions produces the following MPC and CPT combinations for the OCGT and BESS_2HR options in the NSW Base case sensitivity (Figure 66 and Figure 67).
+Extracting all these solutions produces the following MPC and CPT combinations for the OCGT and BESS\2HR options in the NSW Base case sensitivity (Figure 70 and Figure 71).
 Each one of these MPC and CPT combinations corresponds to a solution within a small tolerance of the optimal solution, or, each one of these MPC and CPT combinations results in similar region cost and meets the new entrant revenue adequacy constraint, subject to a small tolerance.
-The combinations trace an efficient frontier with many plausible solutions which negates the notion of a single optimal MPC and CPT combination, if considering total region costs only.66
+The combinations trace an efficient frontier with many plausible solutions which negates the notion of a single optimal MPC and CPT combination, if considering total region costs only.

-This finding is consistent with the dispatch profiles presented in Figure 64 and Figure 65.
+This finding is consistent with the dispatch profiles presented in Figure 68 and Figure 69.
 For a given MPC and CPT combination where the OCGT is revenue sufficient, any reduction in the CPT can be offset by an increase in the MPC and conversely, the reverse holds true.
-The non-linear gradient is also a function of the underlying USE distribution, in that an increase in CPT from 15 to 20 hours only requires a small reduction in the MPC as the number of events where
+The nonlinear gradient is also a function of the underlying USE distribution, in that an increase in CPT from 15 to 20 hours only requires a small reduction in the MPC as the number of events where a CPT of 20 hours is relevant is infrequent.
+A reduction in CPT from 10 to 5 hours requires a much larger increase in MPC because of the impact it would have across many events (see Section 9.5 for discussion of the distribution of event durations), or that a shift in CPT at lower levels has a higher impact on the overall revenue recovery requirements.

-63 See Appendix C.3.
+See Appendix C.3.

-64 The tolerance of 5% is a reasonable threshold given the uncertainty in the underlying assumptions.
+&lt;sup>66 The tolerance of 5% is a reasonable threshold given the uncertainty in the underlying assumptions.

-65 Different initial solve values results in the same or similar total system cost.
+&lt;sup>67 Different initial solve values results in the same or similar total system cost.

-66 There are other out-of-model considerations when deciding the optimal combination.
+&lt;sup>68 There are other out-of-model considerations when deciding the optimal combination.